 Dry Eyes – One of the most common eye diseases

 The dry eye syndrome is one of the most common diseases in ophthalmology.
-It is currently estimated that about one in every six adults in Germany is affected.
+The dry eye syndrome affects one in six Germans.
 The result is an unstable tear film that potentially damages the ocular surface and is accompanied by inflammation.
 If left untreated, dry eyes cause symptoms like burning, itching and a foreign body sensation.
 Paradoxically, watery eyes can also occur.
 In addition, dry eyes can lead to considerable visual impairment as well as a reduced quality of life.

 In dry eye patients the tear film is affected.
 The healthy tear film consists of three layers: a mucus-containing layer (mucin layer) that rests directly on the cornea, an aqueous phase lying on top of it and an outermost lipid (oil) layer.